mcurros2/MicroMFramework/MicroM/core/Documentation/MicroM OIDC multi tenant flow.md

 - CLIENT /auth/refresh failures:
   - If IdP refresh_token exists and refresh succeeds → update local session silently.
   - Otherwise, instruct the SPA to re-initiate OIDC via /oidc-client/par.

+## target_link_uri handling

+We support passing `target_link_uri` as part of the pushed authorization request (PAR).
+Purpose: when an RP needs the IdP to redirect the user to a different client-managed endpoint after authorization (for example application-specific deep links), the RP can include a validated `target_link_uri` in the PAR.

+Rules:
+- The RP may send `target_link_uri` in the PAR body to the public client endpoint `/microm/{app_id}/oidc-client/par`.
+The client-side wrapper forwards it to the IdP PAR pipeline.
+- The IdP will validate `target_link_uri`:
+  - Must be an absolute URI (scheme://host[:port]/path).
+  - Its origin (scheme + host + port) must match one of the client's registered redirect URIs or be explicitly allowed for that client.
+  - If validation fails, the PAR is rejected with a structured error using reason code `target_link_uri_invalid`.
+- If validated, `target_link_uri` is persisted with the PAR and consumed at authorization completion to produce the final redirect to the RP.

+Security notes:
+- Do not accept `target_link_uri` values that point to unknown origins or non-HTTPS origins in production.
+- Log only reason codes; never log full `target_link_uri` in diagnostics or telemetry to avoid leakage in logs.